Joe Burrow Player Prop Bets for NFL Week 9 | Cincinnati vs. Cleveland 11/7/2021

 Matchup vs. Cleveland

-- Burrow's 361 passing yards per game in two matchups against the Browns are 91.5 more yards than his over/under in Sunday's game.
+- In two matchups against the Browns, Burrow averaged 361 passing yards per game, 91.5 yards more than his over/under for Sunday.

-- In both of those outings against the Browns, Burrow threw multiple touchdown passes.
+- Burrow had multiple touchdown passes in both of those contests against the Browns.

-- The Browns have the NFL's ninth-ranked pass defense this season, surrendering 239.4 yards per game through the air.
+- The Browns are allowing 239.4 passing yards per game this season, the NFL's ninth-ranked pass defense.

-- With 17 passing TDs allowed this season, the Browns defense is ranked 29th in the league.
+- With 17 passing TDs conceded this year, the Browns defense is ranked 29th in the league.

 Recent Performances

-- In last week's matchup with the Jets, Burrow completed 61.8% of his passes for 259 yards, while throwing three touchdowns with one interception.
+- In last week's outing against the Jets, Burrow had 259 yards while completing 61.8% of his passes, while throwing three touchdowns with one interception.

-- Burrow has passed for 946 yards while completing 62.4% of his throws (63-of-101), with nine touchdowns and three interceptions (315.3 yards per game) over his last three outings.
+- Burrow has thrown for 946 yards (315.3 ypg), completing 62.4% of his passes and collecting nine touchdown passes and three interceptions over his last three games.

 Burrow's Cincinnati Teammates